Tamirucode/drf_api_share/README.md

 ![model ppp5 b](https://github.com/Tamirucode/drf_api_share/assets/116649197/93c1a0dd-5ea8-4307-93e9-b2aa50e6b906)

 - The code snippet above describes six properties on the profile model;

-- The code snippet above describes three properties on the Todolist model:
-- The code snippet above describes eight properties on the Todoitem model:
+   three properties on the Todolist model; eight properties on the Todoitem model.

+   Once I've set up a database and the initial user is created and ready to go

+### Serializers

-I created profile, todolist and todoitem/serializers.py file  to convert model instances to JSON so that the frontend can work with the received data.
+   - First up I defined some serializers for my data representations.
+I created profile, todolist and todoitem/serializers.py file  to convert

+      model instances to JSON so that the frontend can work with the received data.

+### Views

+   - I wrote views to model instances that receive a web request and return a web response.
+I implemented generic class-based list and detail

+     views of python objects.

+### Urls

+   - I wired up the API URLs, helps django url pattern that matches the requested url

+   - I included  login and logout views for use with the browsable API.

+### Pagination

+   - It allows how many profiles, todolists  and todoitems object per page are returned.

 ## Below: A live todolist app screenshot after depolyment

 ![ppp5 api  screen shot](https://github.com/Tamirucode/drf_api_share/assets/116649197/2ce2917f-0cd9-409e-b3a5-a4c1995c1cc9)

+## Testing my API

-Now I can test api using endpoints
+ - using endpoints

 ## Below: A profile retrieve by id endpoint